Fatima-RN/Project/README.md

 1. Face Detection is done using Haar Cascades.
 2. Feature extraction is done using LBPs, SIFT, and HOGs.
 3. Feature fusion was done for robust representation.
-4. Machine Learning classifiers were used, like, Logistic Regression, Decision Tree, SVM, and k-NN.
+4. Machine Learning classifiers were used, like, Logistic Regression, and Decision Tree.
 5. Interpretability tools like Confusion Matrices, and EDA were also used.

 ## 5. How to Run the Project